DC electric field driven discretization of single-particle excitation spectra in a Mott insulator: Abstract

 \section{Abstract}

-We theoretically investigate the single-particle excitation spectra of a one-dimensional Hubbard model at half-filling using an infinite matrix-product state and elucidate the discretized energy spectra emerging under the influence of a dc electric field.
-In a weak electric-field regime, there are two kinds of discretized spectral structures, which affect the spectra of the dynamical current-current correlation function and the density of states.
-With increasing the electric-field strength, the discretized spectra, whose period is proportional to the strength, become dominant, and the density of states exhibits the Wannier-Stark ladder in their spectra.
-To demonstrate how our findings can be observed in experiments, we simulate time- and angle-resolved photoemission spectroscopy using an ultrashort THz pump pulse.
+We theoretically investigate the single-particle excitation spectra of a one-dimensional Hubbard model at half filling using an infinite matrix-product state and elucidate the discretized energy spectra emerging under the influence of a dc electric field.
+In a weak electric-field regime, we observe two kinds of spectral structures in the density of states.
+With increasing the electric-field strength, the discretized spectra, the period of which is proportional to the strength, become dominant, and the density of states exhibits the Wannier-Stark ladder in their spectra.
+In addition, we also simulate time- and angle-resolved photoemission spectroscopy using an ultrashort terahertz pump pulse that approximates a dc electric field.
 Our results represent a significant step forward in understanding the states in strongly correlated electron systems driven by a static electric field.